nguyennico/planr/README.md

 -   an application on a product portfolio

-Then, in the 3rd section we can find some examples of **shiny apps** using this package.

-The goal of the **planr** package is to provide some **functions for the activity of Demand & Supply Planning and S&OP** (Sales & Operations Planning) process.

-**A few functions to calculate projected inventories and coverages, and more :**
+We will start with **a few functions to calculate projected inventories and coverages.**

 ### Projected Inventories & Coverages